Desrahul200/retail-multi-agent-optimizer/README.md

 ## 🗺️ Roadmap ideas

-- Plug in Bayesian bandits (Thompson Sampling / UCB) for adaptive pricing.
 - Track service-level KPIs (fill-rate, stock-out %, lost sales) inside the optimizer loop.
 - Swap Prophet for an LSTM / XGBoost time-series model.
 - Persist results to a Redis channel and stream live to the dashboard. *(Redis is listed in requirements for future features, but is not yet used in the current code.)*